London to Istanbul by Train – Best Interrailing Routes

 Searching online we finally find a schedule for the train, detailing stops and timings.
 At the appointed hour for Kulata, we gather all our things and prepare to disembark to find the bus.
 The train comes to a stop.
 We start to unload.
 Hannah first with all the bags, then Cameron carrying Beyoncé in his arms.

 With two kids on the platform the guard is gesticulating and shouting at the other end of the platform.
 Then I am shouting.
 At first down the corridor on the train.
 And then I jump off and scream at the kids on the platform.

 “Get back on!
 This isn’t Kulata.
 This is General Todorov.
 Get back on.
 Get back on.
 Quick!”

 Ten minutes later we are on the platform at Kulata.
 Outside the station a bus sits waiting in the late afternoon heat.
 All the other passengers reach it first as we struggle to lift bikes across rail tracks.
 Luckily it’s a bus with a large luggage locker.
 Unluckily all the other passengers get there first.

 “This is very unusual travel style.” says the driver observing as we begin figuring out a way to repack all the other passengers luggage to fit ours in.
 On board a group of a dozen teenage interrailers swap stories and share a beer while we complete a Chinese puzzle with their rucksacks and cases below.
 When we join them on board the locals tut, the interrailers drink, the engine starts, the air conditioning finally comes on and everyone gives thanks for the blast of cool air.
-We slink to the back seat of the school bus in disgrace.
 We’ve held everyone up for ten minutes.
 Have we risked the connection to Thessaloniki?